 - to turn services into tradable commodities;

-- eliminate governments’ role in the provision of services; and
+- eliminate the role of governments in the provision of services; and

 - remove national and local government regulation of services.

 TiSA is concerned with about 70% of the global trade in services.
-These include health, education, water supply, transport, housing, energy, telecommunications and financial services such as banking, insurance and pensions – services that we expect governments to regulate to ensure that, irrespective of commercial interests, they remain sustainable and accessible to those who are socially and economically and socially disadvantaged.
+These include health, education, water supply, transport, housing, energy, telecommunications and financial services such as banking, insurance and pensions.
+In other words, TiSA covers services that we expect governments to regulate – not least to ensure that, irrespective of commercial interests, they remain sustainable and accessible to those who are socially and economically and socially disadvantaged.

-TiSA has been seen as a response to strong corporate pressure.
-It is certainly backed by some of the world’s biggest corporations, such as Microsoft, Google, IBM, Walt Disney, Walmart, Citigroup and JP Morgan Chase and there are concerns that, not only are such corporations putting massive pressure on negotiators to influence the content of TiSA, but there is little resistance to such pressure (http://www.euractiv.com/section/public-affairs/news/report-lobbyists-heavily-influencing-tisa-negotiations/).
+TiSA is backed by some of the world’s biggest corporations, such as Microsoft, Google, IBM, Walt Disney, Walmart, Citigroup and JP Morgan Chase and there are concerns that, not only are these sorts of corporations putting massive pressure on negotiators to influence the content of TiSA, but there is little resistance to this.

-A central aim of TiSA is to provide all foreign providers of services access to domestic markets on the same terms as domestic suppliers while restricting governments’ ability to regulate, purchase and provide services.
+Those behind TISA want to remove government involvement in the provision of public services.
+Instead, these services should be privatised, run by commercial companies operating in a global market and facing minimal regulation.
+At the same time, TiSA aims to give all foreign providers of services access to domestic markets on the same terms as domestic suppliers.
 This would bring a fundamental shift in the regulation of many public (and privatised) services from serving the public interest to serving the interests of private, foreign corporations.

 Any new services that develop in future (e.g. as a result of technological innovation) will automatically be included in TiSA, without further negotiation.

-The treaty’s negotiations have been highly secretive and the concessions being made by negotiators will only be publicly available five years after TiSA comes into force.
+The treaty’s negotiations have been highly secretive (what is known publicly comes largely from leaks) and the concessions being made by negotiators will only be publicly available five years after TiSA comes into force.

 What it’s thought TiSA will mean for health services